dencee/ATACMD/README.md

 Low-level ATA/SATA hard drive diagnostic tool.

+ATAErase.exe - Overwrite all data on each attached hard drive.
+Same kind of erase done in HDDErase: https://en.wikipedia.org/wiki/HDDerase

 ATACMD.exe - CLI diagnostic tool.
 Comamnds are listed in wtAtacmdCommands.
 // The purpose of this program is to act as a diagnostic tool for ATA disk
 // drives.
 This program differs from other HDD diagnostic tools in that it has